josdem/blog-hugo/content/techtalk/java/generics.md

 ```
 **Java Generics Upper Bounded Wildcard**

-Upper bounded wildcards are used to relax the restriction on the type of variable in a method.
+Upper-bounded wildcards are used to relax the restriction on the type of variable in a method.
 Suppose we want to write a method that will return the sum of numbers in a list.
 ```java
 package com.jos.dem.generics;